peterdavidconley/btc-block-explorer/README.md

 ## Design Specs

-Here is a link to a design mockup
+Here is a link to a design mockup < insert link >

 ## Tech/framework used